smurferson1/MineControl/README.md

 ## DISCLAIMERS

 - While it is designed with care to improve your mining experience, MineControl isn't guaranteed to work correctly in all circumstances.
-It's in development and subject to being shit, making mistakes, or missing *YOUR* mistakes. **Use it at your own risk**.
+It's in development and subject to being janky, making mistakes, or missing *YOUR* mistakes. **Use it at your own risk**.
 - MineControl is complex and **requires thoughtful configuration**.
 Please configure per requirements and instructions below, and monitor until you're confident that it's doing what you want it to.
-- MineControl won't do nefarious things like take your mining profits or send *anything* outside of your PC, **as long as you download it from this GitHub repo**.
+- MineControl won't do anything nefarious, **as long as you download it from this GitHub repo**.
 Feel free to inspect or compile the code yourself, but **do not** download it from anywhere or anyone else, since software can easily be compromised by attackers and redistributed in a nearly identical form.
 - As with most other software developed in free time for fun, there is no guarantee from the developer to provide support or updates of any kind.

 ## Key Features